zulip/docker-zulip/README.md

 the `zulip` application server container (and you need to know a lot about Zulip to do this sort of thing successfully).
-If you're interested in running a high-availablity Zulip installation, your best bet is to get in touch with the Zulip support team at `support@zulip.com`.
+If you're interested in running a high-availablity Zulip installation, your best bet is to get in touch with the Zulip team at `sales@zulip.com`.

 ## Networking and reverse proxy configuration